isomerpages/psd-publicservice/_join-us/What We Offer.md

 <p>We encourage a strong culture of care and support across the Public Service.
 Benefit from support for your physical and mental well-being, with our employee wellness programmes, workshops and counselling services.</p>
-<p>Balance your work-life priorities with flexible work arrangements (subject
+<p>Balance your work-life priorities with flexible work arrangements.
+These
-to operational needs).
+include flexi-load (e.g. part time), flexi-place (e.g. telecommuting) and flexi-time (e.g. staggered hours), subject to the operational requirements of the role and public agency.
 A network of co-working spaces around Singapore is also available for public officers to use.</p>
 <h4><strong>Fair and market-competitive salaries</strong></h4>
 <p>We pay salaries comparable to that of the private sector for employees